|Height:||24 – 29 inches|

 What’s the Price of Afghan Hound Puppies?

 The average price of Afghan Hound puppies ranges dramatically.
-If purchased from a breeding farm they can cost from $2,000-$2,500.
+If purchased from a breeding farm you can expect the Afghan Hound price to be from $2,000-$2,500.
 If purchased from a more prestigious breeder they can cost up to $5,500.
 It is important to remember that more prestigious breeders will have more humane conditions than a breeding farm and usually also have less health problems due to their high breeding standards.

 Another more affordable option is to adopt an Afghan Hound!
 Breed specific rescues typically charge around $500-$750 to adopt.
 This money goes back into the rescue to help save more dogs and provide vetting for dogs already in the program.